-The Autogrill Board of Directors is regularly called.
-In 2014, it met 11 times (with an average duration of approx. three hours).
-Ten meetings are expected for 2015 (3 of which have already been held as of the date of this Report, as well as an extraordinary meeting on 24 February 2015).
+Ten meetings are expected for 2016 (3 of which have already been held as of the date of this Report).

 Also considering the regular recurrence of its meetings, the Board of Directors is capable of efficiently and promptly performing its tasks and its composition is such that the priority of the corporate interest can be ensured in the performance of its functions.